Azure/azure-batch-software-entitlement/docs/walk-through.md

 ## Selecting Certificates

-Before we begin, we need to select one or more digital certificates to use.
+In production, the software entitlement service generates tokens that are both digitally signed and encrypted in order to prevent misuse.
+The service also requires connections to be made via HTTPS.
+To simulate this in a local dev/test environment, we need to select one or more digital certificates that are available on the local machine.

 The software entitlement service makes use of three digital certificates: